-- Meat and Seafood: Although grass-fed meats and seafood are foods that you can eat, you don’t want to eat a lot of them.
+Although grass-fed meats and seafood are foods that you can eat, you don’t want to eat a lot of them.
 If you consume more protein than your body needs, it is converted to glucose, which will make it harder to get into ketosis.
 In addition, you should limit certain meats that contain higher carbs

-- Liver: Liver may be a great source of protein, but it has a higher carb count.
+Liver may be a great source of protein, but it has a higher carb count.

-- Processed Meats: Lunch meats, bacon, and sausage may contain preservatives, gluten, and sugar, which will add to your carb intake.
+Lunch meats, bacon, and sausage may contain preservatives, gluten, and sugar, which will add to your carb intake.

-- Snacks and Juices: There are some “healthy” snacks and juices out there that may seem to be fine but many of them are full of sugar.
+There are some “healthy” snacks and juices out there that may seem to be fine but many of them are full of sugar.
 Make sure that you check the nutrition label for ingredients.
 Sugar and other sweeteners are often added so don’t be fooled into thinking that your “Green Juice” is carb-free.

-- Nuts: Some nuts contain healthy fats but there are a few that are high in carbs and you should avoid or limit them: Peanuts, Cashews, Pistachios, Chestnuts
+Some nuts contain healthy fats but there are a few that are high in carbs and you should avoid or limit them: Peanuts, Cashews, Pistachios, Chestnuts

-- Root Vegetables: full of starch and grow underground at the base of a plant.
+Full of starch and grow underground at the base of a plant.
 They have a lot of carbs, which makes them more similar to grains than veggies.
 You want to avoid the following: Carrots, Potatoes, Cooked Onions, Parsnips, Sweet Potatoes, Yams

-- Sugar Alcohols and Low-Carb Sweeteners: Sugar alcohols are sweeteners that occur naturally in some fruits and vegetables; they can also be manufactured and added to processed foods.
+Sugar alcohols are sweeteners that occur naturally in some fruits and vegetables; they can also be manufactured and added to processed foods.
 Avoid processed foods but also make sure to check ingredients as foods labeled “no sugar added” or “sugar-free” may contain sugar alcohols or low-carb artificial sweeteners that will kick you out of ketosis.

-- Condiments: Small amounts of condiments can add flavor to your low-carb meal but you must be careful not to use too much.
+Small amounts of condiments can add flavor to your low-carb meal but you must be careful not to use too much.
 The trick is that the condiment may appear to be low-carb but this is based on the serving size.
 Too much will be just enough to ruin your diet.
 Limit the following condiments that contain hidden carbs: Ketchup, Teriyaki sauce, Barbecue sauce, Salad dressings with sugar, Honey mustard, Steak sauce, Jams and jellies, Balsamic vinegar, Sriracha sauce, Tartar sauce

 As you can see, there is a gray area with food and you need to educate yourself.
 Limit your use of condiments, be thoughtful about choosing not organic meats, and learn the many alternate names that disguise sugar.
 Some vegetables are good, such as broccoli, cauliflower, celery, and cucumber, but stay away from starchy root veggies.
 Remember that many fruits are loaded with (fructose) sugar and don’t believe that “sugar-free” is always really free of sugar.
 Follow these tips and these sneaky foods won’t disrupt your goals.